orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ### Namespaces - Rules
-* Names declared in an outer scope are implicitly imported into inner one.
+* Names declared in an outer scope are implicitly imported into inner one

 ```C#
 namespace Outer